Why 'Hit & Run' Sweepstakes Suck

 Put yourself in the shoes of the consumer.

-At best the advertiser glean's some consumer contact information and maybe a Facebook like (whatever that's worth).
+At best the advertiser will glean some consumer contact information and maybe a Facebook like.

 So What’s The Alternative?

 If you are going to invest the money and effort (planning, development, prizing, legal services, fulfillment, media, etc.) required to execute a a Hit-and-Run sweepstakes why stop short?
 By adding some entertaining content you can keep consumers engaged and create a more impactful brand experience.

 What’s more, if your content is good consumers can become addicted and end up spending hours engaged with your brand.